Skip to content

 Visual that shows how alternative texts work to search engines, and screen readers

 Alternative text, or alt text, is a description of an image that is read by a screen reader for users who are visually impaired.
 Providing alt text for images and other visual elements in your digital product is crucial for accessibility for those with visual impairments.
 Ensure that your alt text is descriptive and accurate, and that it provides enough information for users to understand the image’s content.
+Alternative texts are a great way to make your product more accessible.

 3. Ensure Keyboard Navigation